 Tamer Mallat is the co-founder of ArabsThink.com.
-Tamer has previously written for The Daily Star (Lebanon) and Al-Ayyam (Syria), and is a yearly contributor to the Yearbook of Islamic and Middle Eastern Law.
-He obtained his Bachelor’s degree in 2011 at Sciences Po Paris, with a focus in the Middle East and broader Arab world.
-Tamer is currently completing his Master’s degree in economic law at Sciences Po Law School, where he presided over the Sciences Po Monde Arabe (Sciences Po Arab World) association.
+Tamer has written for The Daily Star (Lebanon) and Al-Ayyam (Syria), and is contributor to the Yearbook of Islamic and Middle Eastern Law.
+He obtained his Bachelor’s degree in 2011 from Sciences Po, with a focus in the Middle East and broader Arab world and completed his Master’s degree in economic law at Sciences Po Law School in 2014, where he presided over the Sciences Po Monde Arabe (Sciences Po Arab World) association.
+Tamer is presently a Juris doctor candidate at Columbia Law School.
 Click here for articles by the author; follow @tmallat on twitter.

 Bart Hesseling is affiliated with the Centre for International Studies and Diplomacy at the School of Oriental and African Studies in London.
 He is currently studying Arabic at the Institut National des Langues et Civilisations Orientales (Langues O’) in Paris.
 He holds a Bachelor’s degree in social sciences from University College Roosevelt Academy in Middelburg (The Netherlands).
 Bart has previously worked in a variety of sectors, including government ministries, think-tanks and international organizations, always with a focus on the Middle East.
 His interests include politics and civil society in the Arab Gulf states, Euro-Arab relations and Middle Eastern cooking.
 Click here for articles by the author; follow @bhesseling on twitter.